Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 #### ACL's (Legacy)

-A way to apply a subresource to objects and buckets.
+A way to apply a sub-resource to objects and buckets.
-These are legacy and AWS does not recomment their use.
+These are legacy and AWS does not recommend their use.
 They are inflexible and allow simple permissions.

 #### Exam Power Up